 Mankato Township was not settled by European Americans until Parsons King Johnson in February 1852, as part of the nineteenth century migration of people from the east across the Midwest.
 New residents organized the city of Mankato on May 11, 1858.

 A popular story says that the city was intended to have been named Mahkato, but a typographical error by a clerk established the name as Mankato.

 It was also "the big town" that people from "Little House on the Prairie" series used to go to for shopping.

-This musky lure was made for only a short time in the mid 1960s.
+This musky lure was made for only a short time in the mid 1960s and early 1970s.

 Until 1877 Blaine was part of the city of Anoka, Minnesota.
 Phillip Laddy, a native of Ireland, is recognized as the first settler in Blaine and settled near a lake that now bears his name, Laddie Lake, in 1862.
 Laddy died shortly after his arrival and his survivors moved on to Minneapolis.